53 Great Gifts For a Tennis Player

 The Babolat Pure Drive has, for many years, been the benchmark racquet for intermediate players.
 It is a powerful racquet that has a good feel and plenty of spin potential.
 Make sure you select the correct grip size option, and note that this is a fairly stiff frame, so those with tennis elbow will need to select a softer string to compensate.

-The Wilson Blade 98 V8 is a great choice for an advanced player, or an intermediate on a roll.
+The Wilson Blade Pro is a great choice for an advanced player, or an intermediate on a roll.
 Its one of the most popular racquets on the college scene, and is also a great choice for an up and coming school level player.
-The racquet is designed for an all court game, with a focus on control rather than outright power.
+The racquet is designed for the modern all court game, with a focus on control rather than outright power.

 Training bands / resistance bands